keivanzavari/rtt_soem/README.md

 ## How can you use it?
 - In order for SOEM library to be used in a catkin workspace, `CMakeLists.txt` file has to be modified, therefore you find a text file at the root of this repository which can replace the CMakeLists file in `soem_core` directory.
 - For the ones who like patch approach, there is also a patch file
-- catkin packages also require a `package.xml` file which is found again at root under the name `necessary_package_xml.txt`
+- catkin packages also require a `package.xml` file which is found again at root under the name `package_xml_soem_core.txt`
 - copying these can also be done by running `run_me_first.sh`.